gsamokovarov/rack-delegate/README.md

 The proxy can sit after the request authentication, or before it, depending on the services you have to route requests to.
-You can rewrite requests URLs, and even the whole `Net::HTTP::Reqest` to be sent out.
+You can rewrite requests URLs, and the whole `Net::HTTPRequest` to be sent out.

 ## Installation